 If you are not sure whether you've already filed, contact your CSE office directly and confirm in writing.

 The Equitable Services Request Form lets you request help finding a provider or request an enhanced rate — but only if you already submitted a timely PNI.
-Submit it to: [email protected], with your child's name and NYCID number in the subject line.
+Submit it to your DOE Equitable Services contact, with your child's name and NYCID number in the subject line.

 These are two separate steps.
 The PNI preserves your right to services.
 The Equitable Services Request Form is what you use when services aren't being delivered.